4purv/Identity-Gate/README.md

 A real-time face recognition system that controls physical gate access using deep learning, with remote approval via an installable Android PWA and Arduino-based servo gate control.

 ---
+### These are just the Script files, if you want to run the whole system without any hassle kindly download from the drive link:

 ## What it does